 Kansas Office of Attorney General (OAG) Derek Schmidt - Victim Services Division

-Grants to Kansas nonprofit organizations and government agencies for the provision of supervised child visitation and exchange services.
-Programs will serve families and children who are at-risk due to circumstances related to family and domestic violence.
+Grants to Kansas private or public nonprofit organizations and local or state government agencies for programs overseeing child visits and exchanges.
+Projects will serve families and children who are at-risk due to circumstances related to family and domestic violence.
+Funding is intended to increase, enhance, expand, or initiate grant projects that provide services assistance to children and families in need of supervised exchange or visitation.
 Examples of eligible activities include exchange monitoring, on-site supervision, therapeutic supervision, educational parenting classes, recording observations of visits, and referrals to other services.

 It is the intention of this grant program to provide as wide a range of coverage to the citizens of the state as possible.
 Assistance may encompass a wide range of support services.
 Specific services to be provided and the specific target group should reflect local needs and priorities.